Test in production without watermarks.

 This code creates a new Excel workbook with a single worksheet named "Sheet1" and writes "Hello" and "World" to cells A1 and B1, respectively.
 Finally, it saves the workbook as "example.xlsx" in the current directory.

-The above screenshot shows how efficiently we can create and write Excel files from scratch in Python using the IronXL Python module.
+The above screenshot shows how efficiently we can create and write Excel files from scratch in Python using the IronXL for Python module.

 To read data from an existing Excel file, you can use IronXL's WorkBook.Load() method.
 Here's a simple example of how to read Excel files: